WahtuAstrawan/WahtuAstrawan/README.md

 ### Hello ///

-<p align="left">I started learning programming from 2021, and to this day my love for the world of technology continues.
-I really like to learn new things, especially things related to technology.
-You can see all the projects I have completed here.</p>
+<p align="left">I began my programming journey in 2021, with a strong focus on web and mobile development.
+I'm passionate about exploring new technologies and continuously expanding my skills.
+Feel free to check out my completed projects here!</p>

 #### Connect ///